-2 pounds(900 grams)chicken thighsskinless, boneless, diced into bite-size pieces
+2 pounds(900g)chicken thighsskinless, boneless, diced into bite-size pieces

 2tablespoonsfresh parsley, mint, or cilantrofor garnish